Synaco/prolug-linux-admin/unit6/u6_worksheet.md

 Scenario:
 > A manager heard you were the one that saved the new application by fixing the firewall.
 They get your manager
 > to approach you with a request to review some documentation from a vendor that is pushing them hard to run a
 > WAF in front of their web application.
-You are “the firewall” guy now, and they’re asking you to give them a
+You are “the firewall” guy now, and they're asking you to give them a
 > review of the differences between the firewalls you set up (which they think should be enough to protect them)
 > and what a WAF is doing.